 Considering a Satellite Media Tour to get your message to broadcast outlets?
-The good news is SMTs are working very well, they just look a bit different than they did 2 months ago.
+The good news is SMTs are working very well, they just look a bit different than they did two years ago.
 Here are some key learnings and tips for a successful Virtual Media Tour.

 When the world changed in March, we saw an extraordinary shift in our broadcast public relations industry, and quickly learned that PR had a whole new meaning: Pivot Rapidly.
 Within days, many clients postponed and/or canceled long-planned Satellite Media Tours (SMT) and Customized Media Days (CMD) in rapid succession.
 We had to quickly digest that information and its impact on our company, and figure out a new way forward.
 At the same time, we had an equal number of media outlets reach out desperate for quality content.
 News producers and reporters were, many for the first time, working from home and needed stories with unique perspectives surrounding the pandemic AND many needed to be able to conduct and record the segments from home.
 There was still a need, and we quickly developed a new tactic: Virtual Media Tours.